How did you get into poetry?

 This is a question with many origin stories.
 I come from storytellers.
 My father has a million jokes in his pockets—they are not dad jokes.
 My mother has been recounting her childhood and her adventures for me since I was a tiny thing in her arms.
 My grandfather had a third grade education, but was one of the sharpest orators and could string you a riddle so well you were in awe by the end of it.
 I loved to read growing up.
 And would come up with ideas for stories or songs.
 I wanted to sing, but didn’t have a great voice so I turned to hip-hop.
 I wanted to rap and then discovered poetry slams.
 I wanted to slam and then discovered publishing.
 I wanted to write poems and then began believing I could write fiction.
 And so I tell the narrative of my people as best I can with all the gifts that have been given to me.

-Can I book you to appear at my college/university?
+Can I book you to appear at my school, college/university, organization?

 Yes!
 Fill out the form on my Contact page!